conda-forge/conda-forge.github.io/src/user/announcements.rst

 2018
 ----

-:2018-10-12: The rebuild is moving along nicely with almost a third of packages completed.
+:2018-10-12: The rebuild is moving along nicely with almost a third of the packages completed.

-    Recently completed are numpy and openblas which should open up much of the python numeric stack.
+    Recently completed are NumPy and Openblas which should open up much of the python numeric stack.
     We're only about 5 feedstocks away from opening up all of R as well.

 :2018-09-24: A minimal python 3.7 build is now available across all platforms and both compilers!

 :2018-09-24:  Deprecation notice for Python 3.5

-    As we start building out more of the python 3.7 stack, we will no longer be building python 3.5 packages.
+    As we start building out more of the Python 3.7 stack, we will no longer be building Python 3.5 packages.

     No new python 3.5 packages will be built after 2018-10-01.